Resolvent-Based Optimisation for Approximating the Statistics of a Chaotic Lorenz System: Application to the Lorenz System

 There is a notable feature of the quasi-trajectory that is not present in chaotic trajectories.
 For the Lorenz system, there exists an unstable fixed point at the origin ($\bm{x}= $), which repels any trajectory that approaches it very quickly along its unstable manifold.
 However, as a consequence of the way in which the variational methodology is constructed, the residual is small around all fixed points regardless of their stability.
 This means that a quasi-trajectory is not heavily penalised for drifting away from the strange attractor towards the unstable fixed point at the origin.
 This can be observed in panels (g,h) of \fref{fig:quasitrajectory-pdf}, where there is a small increase in the density of the quasi-trajectory near the origin compared to the chaotic PDF that approaches zero as $z$ goes to zero.
-In \fref{fig:pdf-near-origin} a slice of the PDF of panel (h) from \fref{fig:quasitrajectory-pdf} is taken, plotted on a log-log scale, to show this trend more clearly.
+In panel (a) of \fref{fig:pdf-tails} a slice of the PDF of panel (h) from \fref{fig:quasitrajectory-pdf} is taken, plotted on a log-log scale, to show this trend more clearly.
 The chaotic PDF continues down as $z$ decreases in the fashion of a power law, while the quasi-trajectory PDF plateaus at a particular distance from $z=0$ after which it does not decrease any further.
 The effect on the statistics, however, is minimal.
+The quantitative effect of an unstable fixed point attracting quasi-trajectories under the variational optimisation is dependent on the stability characteristic of the particular fixed point.
+If the fixed point is close to neutrally stable, and therefore close to a bifurcation of some kind, it is difficult for the optimiser to converge towards it.
+The magnitude of attraction exerted on the optimiser is determined by the magnitude of the stability/instability of the point.
+There is also the possibility of so-called ``ghost'' points, discussed in Ref.~\cite{zheng2024}, which are fixed points that have bifurcated and no longer exist in the state-space, corresponding to a local minimum for the optimiser.
+Despite these fixed points no longer existing, there are remnants of their presence on the state-space which can have an effect on the optimisation, especially as the optimisers convergence is strongly affected by near neutral structures.
+In fluid problems, where there may be many more unstable fixed points scattered around the state-space, the exact effect this would have on the optimisation is not known and is a planned future topic of work.

+Panel (b) of \fref{fig:pdf-tails} shows the right tail of the PDF from panel (h) of \fref{fig:quasitrajectory-pdf}, showing the probability of the quasi-trajectory to undergo a particularly large loop around a lobe of the strange attractor.
+It shows that the quasi-trajectory is able to capture some of the more unlikely/extreme events of the chaotic motion.
+There is an upper limit to the PDF that is smaller than that predicted from the chaotic PDF, however a larger quasi-trajectory would lead to extreme events at larger values of $z$ to be captured.
+With this in mind, extreme events can be important features in certain turbulent flows that display intermittency, and it is a topic for future work how well quasi-trajectories can capture them.